stashed/stash/docs/tutorial.md

     matchLabels:
       app: stash-demo
   fileGroups:
-  - path: /lib
+  - path: /source/data
     retentionPolicy:
       keepLast: 5
   backend:
     local:
-      path: /repo
+      path: /safe/data
       volume:
         emptyDir: {}
-        name: repo
+        name: safe-data
     repositorySecretName: stash-demo
   schedule: '@every 1m'
+  volumeMounts:
+  - mountPath: /source/data
+    name: source-data
 ```

 Here,
  - `spec.selector` is used to select workloads upon which this `Restic` configuration will be applied. `Restic` always selects workloads in the same Kubernetes namespace.
-In this tutorial, `busybox` Deployment labels match this `Restic`-s selectors.
+In this tutorial, labels of `busybox` Deployment match this `Restic`'s selectors.
  - `spec.fileGroups` indicates an array of local paths that will be backed up using restic.
 For each path, users can also define the retention policy for old snapshots.
-Here, we are backing up the `/lib` folder and only keeping the last 5 snaphsots.
+Here, we are backing up the `/source/data` folder and only keeping the last 5 snapshots.
- - `spec.backend.local` indicates that restic will store the snapshots in a local path `/repo`.
+ - `spec.backend.local` indicates that restic will store the snapshots in a local path `/safe/data`.
 For the purpose of this tutorial, we are using an `emptyDir` to store the snapshots.
-But any Kubernets volume that can be mounted locally can be used as a backend (example, NFS, Ceph, etc).
+But any Kubernetes volume that can be mounted locally can be used as a backend (example, NFS, Ceph, etc).
 Stash can also store snapshots in cloud storage solutions like, S3, GCS, Azure, etc.
   - `spec.backend.repositorySecretName` points to the Kubernetes secret created earlier in this tutorial. `Restic` always points to secrets in its own namespace.
 This secret is used to pass restic repository password and other cloud provider secrets to `restic` binary.
   - `spec.schedule` is a [cron expression](https://github.com/robfig/cron/blob/v2/doc.go#L26) that indicates that file groups will be backed up every 1 minute.
+  - `spec.volumeMounts` refers to volumes to be mounted in `stash` sidecar to get access fileGroup path `/source/data`.

 Stash operator watches for `Restic` objects using Kubernetes api.
 Stash operator will notice that the `busybox` Deployment matches the selector for `stash-demo` Restic object.
 So, it will add a sidecar container named `stash` to `busybox` Deployment and restart the running `busybox` pods.
 Since a local backend is used in `stash-demo` Restic, sidecar container will be mounted the corresponding persistent volume.